Mary Lee (actress): Personal life

+Wooters married Harry J. Banan, First Sergeant, United States Army, who had recently returned from World War II service at Guadalcanal, to whom she would remain married until his death in 1990.
+Together they had two children, Harry Philip and Laura Lee.
+In the late 1950s through the 1960s, the Banans resided in Pullman, Washington where M.Sgt.
+Harry J. Banan was an Army ROTC instructor at Washington State University.
+Later, after they returned to California, Mary Lee was an account teller at Bank of America where she worked for 15 years.
+She died in 1996 at 71 and is interred in Sierra Hills Memorial Park in Sacramento, California.

 Music

 In mid-June 1938, Lee joined the Ted Weems Orchestra, traveling with the group four months a year, accompanied by either her mother or her older sister as companion and teacher.
 She recorded five sides with the Weems band including "Back to Smokey Mountain", a duet with Elmo Tanner from an October 5, 1939 session, issued as Decca 2829-B. In the summer of 1942, Lee recorded eight tracks in two sessions with Bob Crosby's Bob Cats, reissued in Australia on Swaggie CD 504 as Bob Crosby's Bob Cats - Volume Four 1941-1942.

 Decades later a review of Varèse Sarabande CD VSD-5910 / Gene Autry With His Little Darlin' Mary Lee in the trade publication Billboard described Lee as a "clear-voiced, expressive singer", noting that she was "heralded as Republic's answer to MGM's Judy Garland."
 The CD, released in 1998, is a compilation of songs from Lee's appearances in Gene Autry films including "Give Out With a Song" from Gaucho Serenade (May 10, 1940) and "Sing A Song Of Laughter" from Ridin' on a Rainbow (June 24, 1941).